 Copyrights shall vest on the authors, unless otherwise provided under the laws.
 If a work constitutes "work for hire", the employer, instead of the employee, is considered the legal author of the work and will enjoy the copyrights of such "work for hire" other than rights of authorship.
 "Works for hire" include, (1) drawings of engineering designs and product designs, maps, computer software and other categories, which are created mainly with the materials and technical resources of the legal entity or organization with responsibilities being assumed by such legal entity or organization; (2) those works the copyrights of which are, in accordance with the laws or administrative regulations or under contractual arrangements, enjoyed by a legal entity or organization.
 The actual creator may enjoy the rights of authorship of such "work for hire."
 A copyright owner may transfer its copyrights to others or permit others to use its copyrighted works.
 Use of copyrighted works of others generally requires a licensing contract with the copyright owner.
-The protection period for copyrights in the PRC varies, with 50 years as the minimum.
 The protection period for a "work for hire" where a legal entity or organization owns the copyright (except for the right of authorship) is 50 years, expiring on December 31 of the fiftieth year after the first publication of such work.